eemeli/safe-identifier/SECURITY.md

 ## Supported Versions

-Security updates will be provided for the most recent minor releases of all packages.
+Security updates will be provided for the most recent minor release of `safe-identifier`.

 Updates for earlier releases may be considered, but are not guaranteed.